Has the financial viability of the fishery changed?

 Baseline: Before Catch Share Program

-Since the early 1980s there has been an almost steady decrease in groundfish landings.
-Total groundfish landings during the five-year period from 2005 to 2009 were about 19 percent of the landings from the period between 1980 and 1984.
-The average annual landings from 2005 to 2009 of Atlantic cod, a species of historical importance in the fishery (History of Fishery), were about 15 percent of the annual landings from 1980 through 1984.
+Starting in the mid- to late-1980s, there was an almost steady decrease in groundfish landings during the extended and project baseline years.
+Total groundfish landings during the five-year period from 2005 to 2009 were approximately 18 percent of the landings from the period between 1980 and 1984.
+The average annual landings from 2005 to 2009 of Atlantic cod, a species of historical importance in the fishery (History of Fishery), were around 13 percent of the annual landings from 1980 through 1984.
 The collapse of the Atlantic cod stocks in the Gulf of Maine (GOM) and Georges Bank (GB) shifted the fishery’s reliance onto other groundfish species, such as haddock and pollock.
-The percentage of the total groundfish catch represented by cod fell from 32 percent during the period from 1980 through 1984 down to 26 percent from 2005 through 2009.
+The percentage of the total groundfish catch represented by cod fell from 32 percent during the period from 1980 through 1984 down to 23 percent from 2005 through 2009.
 Reasons for the continued decline in groundfish landings include generally poor stock recruitment and increased restrictions on fishing.
-Throughout the baseline period from 2002 through 2009 the biomasses of six groundfish stocks in waters off New England were consistently in an overfished condition (Fishery Stock Status), resulting in ever-more-restrictive regulations.
+Throughout the baseline period from 2002 through 2009, the biomasses of six groundfish stocks in waters off New England were consistently in an overfished condition (Fishery Stock Status), resulting in ever-more-restrictive regulations.
+In turn, the supply of fresh, local groundfish became more unpredictable, causing local dealers and processors to seek a source that was more reliable, such as frozen imports.

 Regulations designed to protect overfished species included a days-at-sea (DAS) program aimed at reducing fishing effort, increased mesh-size requirements, trip limits, and seasonal and year-round area closures (Management Framework).
-These regulations severely impeded the ability of fishermen to catch the TACs for healthy stocks (Ratio of Catch to Quota).
-For example, between 2006 and 2009 fishermen caught just six percent (19.3 thousand mt) of the roughly 322 thousand mt of GB haddock that NMFS determined could be sustainably harvested.
+These regulations severely impeded the ability of fishermen to catch healthy groundfish stocks (Ratio of Catch to Quota).
+For example, management efforts and other factors led to a steady increase in the GB haddock stock biomass from the low levels during the early 1990’s (Fishery Stock Status).
+However, even though haddock trip limits were eliminated in 2004, fishermen caught just six percent (19.3 thousand mt) of the 322 thousand mt of GB haddock that NMFS determined could be sustainably harvested between 2006 and 2009.
+The inability of fishermen to catch the target TAC for haddock and other healthy stocks was likely due to management measures such as cod trip limits and other factors such as the seasonal availability of species, weather conditions, low market demand for some species, and changing ocean conditions that disrupted fish distribution patterns.

 During the project baseline period, groundfish landings generally decreased for all vessel size categories.
-But the percentage of the total groundfish landed by each size category showed no discernible trend.
+Most fishermen who operate small boats (less than 50-foot in length) typically do inshore, day trips only (Fishing Area by Vessel Size ), and the small boats based in ports adjacent to closed areas were especially disadvantaged because they could not fish safely beyond the closure boundaries.
+The Western Gulf of Maine Close Area was seasonally closed to groundfishing in 1994 to reduce fishing pressure on the GOM cod stock (Management Framework), and in 1998, the area was closed year round.
+In addition, rolling area closures (which cycle clockwise around the western Gulf of Maine from May to June) were established in 1998 to protect the areas of highest cod harvests.
+On the other hand, management measures such as trip limits and the DAS program that compelled fishermen to reduce their fishing range were more constraining for larger size vessels because of their greater production capacity.
+The result was that the percentage of the total groundfish landed by each size category showed no discernible trend during the project baseline period.
 Vessels 75-ft-and-over in length accounted for between 34 and 38 percent of total landings; vessels between 50-ft and 75-ft in length accounted for 34 to 42 percent; and vessels between 30-ft and 50-ft in length accounted for 21 to 29 percent.
 Groundfish landings by vessels in the smallest vessel size category (those less than 30 ft) were negligible.

 During Catch Share Program